 Finished camera dolly made out of Makeblock and plywood.
 The plywood is painted black with a regular (alkyd) spray paint.
 I make a lot of video’s of our projects so I figured a camera dolly would be a nice addition.
 I could buy one of course but making one is a lot more fun.
 About […]

-During experiment 29 and 30 of Make:Electronics I noticed that the circuit were very susceptible to noise to the point that it really interfered with the experiments.
+During experiment 29 and 30 of Make:Electronics I noticed that the circuit was very susceptible to noise to the point that it really interfered with the experiments.
 While thinking about it I suspected that something was wrong with the breadboard.
 I decided to redo both experiments with a another breadboard (but without the low pass […]

 After some refurbishing around the house I’m finally back with Make:Electronics.
 In experiment 30 I used most of the circuitry from experiment 29.
 The idea is to create a distorted sound.
 The base of an NPN transitor receives the output from the 555 timer thus controlling the base of another NPN transistor (see fig 5-55 […]